 There are many available versions of an ovulation calendar -- some can even be found online and some apps can be downloaded on your mobile phones.
 Examples of such are My Calendar, Period Calendar Period Tracker, and Femometer Fertility Tracker.

-You may also consider using a urine test to help you keep track of your ovulation.
+You may also consider using a to help you keep track of your ovulation.

 According to the U.S. Food and Drug Administration a urine test is a home-use test kit that is used to measure Luteinizing Hormone (LH) in the urine and the estrone-3-glucuronide (E3G) hormone.
 Elevated levels of LH or E3G means you have increased chances of conceiving.

-Several products are also available to help you with your ovulation, such as an ovulation support supplement for better health of your reproductive cells, and an ovulation assist that can help you to have a normal and healthy ovulation.
+Several products are also available to help you with your ovulation, such as an supplement for better health of your reproductive cells, and an that can help you to have a normal and healthy ovulation.